mixpanel/mixpanel-react-native/README.md

 <a name="flush"></a>
 # **flush()**
 To send all queued message to server.
 By default, queued data is flushed to the Mixpanel servers every minute.
-If you want to force a flush at a particular moment you only need to call this method manually
+If you want to force a flush at a particular moment you only need to call this method manually.
 ### **Example**
 ```js
 mixpanel.flush();